Michael Ryan | Manager

 Managerial & Coaching Career

-Michael Ryan, a native of Western Pennsylvania, returns for his second season as the manager of the Altoona Curve in 2018.
+Michael Ryan, a native of Western Pennsylvania, returns for his third season as the manager of the Altoona Curve in 2019.
 He was announced to the position on December 23, 2016.
-The Pirates announced Ryan's return to Altoona on January 16, 2018.
+The Pirates announced Ryan's return to Altoona on January 18, 2019.